How Hospitals Qualify for Not-for-Profit Tax-Exempt Status

 - Enforce a collection policy – The collection policy must require the hospital to make “reasonable efforts” to determine if the patient is eligible for financial assistance before taking “extraordinary collection actions”.

 Not satisfying the above requirements provides grounds for the IRS to revoke the organization’s tax-exempt status under section 501(c)(3).
 The IRS is currently auditing hospitals for compliance and has already revoked one organization’s tax-exempt status for not fully complying.
 For questions on how your organization can apply or comply to section 501(c)(3), contact an Anders advisor.
-Learn more about Anders Health Care Services or Not-for-Profit Services.
+Learn more about the Anders Health Care Group or Not-for-Profit Group.